treeverse/lakeFS/design/k8s-job-hook.md

   - alpine
 ```

-Each item list will match the `registry/name:tag` used in the `image` name.
-If `tag` is omitted, any tag will be allowed.
+Each item in the images list, will match the image name and tag.
+When tag is missing it will match any given tag.

 ### Execution